 If possible, keep the room on the cooler side, which experts say is better for sleeping.
 Use it as an excuse to indulge in some brand new cozy bedding.
 And try spritzing your sheets with some sleep-friendly lavender spray or tucking a sachet of the relaxing scent under your pillow.

 Support healthy sleep with melatonin

-If you’re still struggling with insomnia, don’t rely on dangerous sleep drugs to get some shut eye.
-They come with a laundry list of frightening side effects, and in reality only provide most users with mere minutes of extra sleep.
+If you’re still struggling with insomnia, don’t rely on dangerous sleep drugs to get some shut-eye.
+They come with a laundry list of frightening side effects, and in reality, only provide most users with mere minutes of extra sleep.

 Sleep drugs are like trying to use a hammer to correct a hangnail.
-You need something that’s gentle and yet still effective to get your circadian rhythms back on track.
+You need something gentle and yet still effective to get your circadian rhythms back on track.
 Healthier Talk contributor Dr. Allan Spreen recommends you consider trying melatonin instead.

-As Dr. Spreen explains, melatonin plays a central role in when we fall asleep and when wake up; supporting the kind of quality deep sleep we need for good health.
+As Dr. Spreen explains, melatonin plays a central role in when we fall asleep and when we wake up, supporting the kind of quality deep sleep we need for good health.
 But as we age, our natural supply of melatonin starts to drop.
 And for some folks that can cause sleep troubles and sleep deprivation.

 A melatonin supplement can help you gently fall asleep and wake up feeling refreshed and ready to tackle the day.
-But Dr. Spreen warns that absorption can be a problem with melatonin because the pills are destroyed in your gut so you don’t always get their full effect.
+But Dr. Spreen warns that absorption can be a problem with melatonin because the pills are destroyed in your gut, so you don’t always get their full effect.
 He recommends you try a melatonin spray instead.
-Look for them online or in health food stores.
+Look for them online or in health-food stores.

 1. “Sleep Loss Promotes Astrocytic Phagocytosis and Microglial Activation in Mouse Cerebral Cortex,” Journal of Neuroscience 24 May 2017, 37 (21) 5263-5273